11 Best Cattle Breeds for Your Farm or Ranch | United Country Real Estate

 Are you looking for the best cattle breeds to start your farm?
 All cattle may look the same, but there are different types.
 Generally, a single cow can cost anywhere from 2,000 to 5,000 USD.
 With such a costly initial investment, you want to make sure you’re getting the right one.

 In this post, we’re going to talk about the different cattle breeds and how to choose the perfect one for you.
 Just remember that there is no such thing as the “best breeds of cattle”.
-Each breed has its pros and cons.
+Everything depends on your ranch and its environments.

 Your farm goals will predict the best breed of cattle for you.
 Here are some questions you should ask yourself:

-- Are you raising the cattle for dairy or beef?
+Are you raising cattle for dairy or beef?